Obtain a copy of your health insurance policy from your employer or insurance website.

 LifeStance Health is a national leader in mental, behavioral, and emotional wellness with multiple locations in 33 states.
 Services vary by location.

 3. Know Your Copay and Deductible

 For people using insurance plans with a deductible, your plans will not cover anything until you meet that deductible.
 This amount is usually several thousand dollars.
 You meet the deductible by paying for medical services out-of-pocket.
-So, once you have paid that amount, your insurance kicks in and covers therapy for you.
+Once you have paid that amount, your insurance will kick in and cover mental health services and therapy for you.

 Information about your copay and deductible is typically on your insurance card.
 If you have questions, you can call your insurance provider to get detailed information about your specific plan or call LifeStance Health to understand how much your visit would cost.
 It is recommended you make these calls and have these conversations prior to your visits to ensure you don’t get hit with a surprise bill.

 Bonus: Insurance and Online Therapy and Other Mental Health Care

 During the pandemic, telehealth became a popular option for all types of health care, including mental health care. telehealth gives you access to the care you need right from the comfort of your own home with secure video meetings online.
 Since the COVID-19 pandemic made telehealth the safest option, many insurance providers began covering telehealth visits.
 However, the coverage can differ for so-called “online therapy platforms” and for the actual therapy that is delivered online.
 LifeStance provides services that are typically delivered in-office also via telehealth as an added bonus, so you would never have to worry “will my online therapy be covered by insurance”.

 LifeStance Health accepts the same insurance plans for telehealth as in-person visits.